-The Howard University Department of Public Safety (HUDPS) is the primary agency responsible for the safety and security of the students, faculty, staff, and visitors to the University.
-HUDPS provides a full range of security services to the campus community and is operational 24-hours, 7-days a week.
-The Department's Headquarters is located on the 2nd Floor of 2244 10th Street, NW, Washington, DC 20059; the

-24-hour contact telephone number is (202) 806-1100.
-HUDPS maintains a web site that provides access to the most current Annual Security Report and the Annual Fire Safety Report, Emergency Response Handbook, and Emergency Mass Communication Services to include a variety of statistical, safety and security tip information: https://publicsafety.howard.edu/.
+The Howard University Department of Public Safety (HU DPS) is the primary agency responsible for the safety and security of the students, faculty, staff, and visitors to the University.
+HU DPS provides a full range of security services to the campus community and is operational 24-hours, 7-days a week.
+The Department's Headquarters is located on the 2nd Floor of 2244 10th Street,NW, Washington, DC 20059; the 24-hour contact telephone number is (202) 806-1100.
+HU DPS maintains a web site that provides access to the most current Annual Security Report and the Annual Fire Safety Report, Emergency Response Handbook, and Emergency Mass Communication Services to include a variety of statistical, safety and security tip information: https://publicsafety.howard.edu/.

-The organization of HUDPS consists of the Chief of Police/Executive Director of Safety and Security; three (3) bureaus: Patrol Services Bureau, Support Services Bureau, and the Howard University Hospital Bureau.
-The Department is comprised of armed Special Police Officers (SPOs), unarmed Security Officers, and contract Security Officers whose duties are to augment services provided by HUDPS.
-The Special Police Officers are commissioned and licensed by the Washington, DC, Metropolitan Police Department's, Security Officers Management Branch (SOMB), giving them the authority to enforce local and federal laws and make arrests.
+The organization of HU DPS consists of the Chief of Police/Executive Director of Safety and Security; three (3) bureaus: Patrol Services Bureau, Support Services Bureau, and the Howard University Hospital Bureau.
+The Department is comprised of armed Special Police Officers (SPOs), unarmed security officers and contract security officers whose duties are to augment services provided by HU DPS.
+SPOs are commissioned and licensed by the Metropolitan Police Department and Security Officers Management Branch (SOMB), giving them the authority to enforce local and federal laws and make arrests.

-HUDPS is guided by a General Orders Manual, Special Orders, and University-wide policies and procedures.
-HUDPS provides security services throughout Howard University campuses; at Howard University Hospital; the Cancer Center and Employee Health locations.
-HUDPS maintains a close and professional working relationship with the Metropolitan Police Department (MPD) and regional university police departments.
+HU DPS is guided by a General Orders Manual, Special Orders, and University-wide policies and procedures.
+HU DPS provides security services throughout Howard University campuses; at Howard University Hospital; the Cancer Center and Employee Health locations.
+HU DPS maintains a close and professional working relationship with the Metropolitan Police Department (MPD) and regional university police departments.
 These partnerships allow for open lines of communication among the agencies and collaboration in crime prevention efforts and strategies.